lsieun/EnglishDictionary/vocabulary/i/implication.md

 - Eg.: From what she said, the implication was that they were splitting up.
 - Eg.: She accused the party and, by implication, its leader too.

-- Type: noun [C]
+## noun

-- Meaning: [usually plural] the effect that an action or decision will have on something else in the future
+- Meaning: (usually plural) the effect that an action or decision will have on something else in the future
 - Chinese: 可能的影响（或作用、结果）
 - Tags:
 - Use: ~ (of sth) (for sth)